2018 GIA Symposium: The Future Belongs to Those Who Adapt

 Dr. Saleem Ali, of the University of Delaware, said gemstones had a good story to tell: they are passed down through generations; they are an important source of wealth transfer from rich nations to poorer ones; and gem origins often determine value, which provides a base for consumer assurance.

 In the “Futurescape Forum,” Cleaver related the economic and political success of Botswana, once one of the world’s poorest nations.
 Diamond revenues, he said, coupled with good governance, helped transform the country into one of Africa’s most prosperous nations.

 Echoing Ali, he said “it’s a story not always told – the good that diamonds can do in employing people and development.”

 Drosos said customers are interested in knowing the origins of their diamonds and that Signet is working to acquaint all of its employees with its corporate social policies regarding sourcing.

 Wrapping up the Symposium, GIA President and CEO Susan Jacques said, “The future of our industry is incredibly bright.
-Disruption is not unique to gems and jewellery, and these challenges are great opportunities.”
+Disruption is not unique to gems and jewelry, and these challenges are great opportunities.”

 “Embrace innovation and embrace change, for those most able to adapt to changes survive and thrive.”

-The Symposium proceedings will be published in the Autumn 2018 issue of Gems & Gemmology, GIA’s quarterly journal, which will be available at no cost on GIA.edu in November.
+The Symposium proceedings will be published in the Fall 2018 issue of Gems & Gemology, GIA’s quarterly journal, which will be available at no cost on GIA.edu in November.